cspiel/typog/README.md

         make tool-check

-ahead to verify that the required utilities are installed and working.
+beforehand to verify that the required utilities are installed and working.
 For an overview over the most important *Makefile* targets use

         make help